marcglasberg/asyncredux.com/flutter/miscellaneous/undo-and-redo.md

 }
 ```

-Note: This also works to undo/redo only part of the state.
-If you are only interested in undoing
+Note: This also works to undo/redo only **part** of the state.
-part of the state, your observer can save only that part, and your action can revert only that part.
+Your observer can save only that part, and your action can revert only that part.